vti/attrs/README.md

 # Perl attributes

-When I need attributes in Perl, I don't need accessor or mutators, I actually need this:
+When I need attributes in Perl, I don't need accessors or mutators, I actually need this:

 ```